Skip to content

 One running instance of a process.
 The app’s formation determines how many pods exist for each process type and how big each one is.

 The CPU and memory shape assigned to each pod.
-Ranges from standard-1x to standard-16x.
+Ranges from hobby to standard-16x.
 See Pod Sizes.

 A file at the root of your repo that declares process types and the command for each.
 See Deploy an App → Process types and the Procfile.